amitghoshanto/amitghoshanto/README.md

 - Utilized MySQL for database management.

 ### Web Developer, Hotels In Bangladesh (Feb 2019 - Feb 2020)
-- Developed and maintained the website [Hotels In Bangladesh](https://htlbd.com/).
+- Developed and maintained the website [Hotels In Bangladesh]
 - Completed full script development using MySQL.

 ## Skills